jayrabjohns/Tempo/README.md

-# -Monopoly Creating Name Here-
+# Tempo
+## Overview
+This was our submission for the group coursework of 'CM10313 - Software Processes & Modelling' in our first year at the University of Bath.

+The original specification and our final report can be found in `.\_coursework_report\`

+Briefly, the task was to work as a small team of 8, following an Agile process to research, design, develop, and test a Personal Informatics software system.

+Our system times and tracks study & excersise sessions, following the pomodoro technique to help you be more productive.

+More details, along with comprehensive documentation of our process can be found in the final report.

+# Technical Details
-## Explanation for the Database Handler
+## Database Handler

-As it stands, the Databse Handler is being uploaded with Archie's login GUI.
-The DB Handler exists as its own class, and is a drop-in class that can be implemented across anything.
-If a new feature is required, don't hesitate to contact me, and I'll try and get a subroutine uploaded that can do what you want it to do.

-Right now, the handler has the current functions:
+As it stands, the Databse Handler allows for:
--Inserting a user
+* Inserting a user

--Retrieving user info
+* Retrieving user info

--Getting active user ID (redundant now, but still within the code)
+* Getting active user ID (redundant now, but still within the code)

--Getting the study time from the user id and study id
+* Getting the study time from the user id and study id

--Getting the exercise time from the user id and exercise id
+* Getting the exercise time from the user id and exercise id

-If any other functions are needed, please state so and message me about them.

-Current functions to be added:
+* Current functions to be added:

--Inserting new exercise and study session
+* Inserting new exercise and study session

--Creating goals
+* Creating goals

--Updating goals
+* Updating goals

-## Explanation for the Password Encryption
+## Password Encryption

-The password encryption uses SHA-256 encoding.
-Currently, their needs to be a global 'salt' variable added to the register/login forms for ease of use, but this should be fine.
-Each user could have a salt attached to the database to make comparisons a bit easier, but it's not a necessity
+The password encryption uses SHA-256.
+Currently, one salt is used globally for user logins.
+Each user could have a salt attached to the database to make comparisons a bit easier, but it's not a necessity.

 ## Java Version

-This project uses version 11 (Same version as POP Coursework).
+This project uses Java 11

+## External Packages
+We've used Maven for dependency management, but just in case here is an exaustive list of dependencies:

+* FastXML/Jackson v2.12.2.
+* MySQL Java Connector v8.0.23
+* Commons validator v1.7
+* JUnit v5.7.1

 ## Folder Structure